 What makes a strong listing URL

-- The page should explain what the product does in plain language.
+- The page should explain what the software or service does in plain language.

-- Helpful supporting information includes screenshots, feature overviews, pricing information, integrations, documentation, or clear next steps for learning more.
+- Helpful supporting information includes screenshots, feature or service overviews, pricing information, integrations (for software), documentation, or clear next steps for learning more.

-- Use a clean, trustworthy URL path that makes sense for the product and avoids unnecessary tracking or campaign-specific parameters.
+- Use a clean, trustworthy URL path that makes sense for the listing and avoids unnecessary tracking or campaign-specific parameters.

 Why This Matters

-Visitors use listing links to confirm that a product is real, live, and relevant to their needs.
-Sending buyers to the exact product page improves trust and helps keep listings accurate over time.
+Visitors use listing links to confirm that a software product or service is real, live, and relevant to their needs.
+Sending buyers to the right page improves trust and helps keep listings accurate over time.

 - Avoid exaggerated marketing claims such as best ever or world changing.